ninchat/ninchat-embed/embed2.md

 ### `Ninchat.close`

 - `containerId` : string (optional)
+- `forceClose` : boolean (optional)

-Close floating chat window and send delete_user, same as clicking &times;.
+Close floating chat window and send delete_user (if guest), same as clicking &times; or "Close chat" button.
+When conversation is ongoing, close confirmation is presented.
+When confirmed, audience rating and/or post audience questionnaire are displayed if `audienceRating` or `postAudienceQuestionnaire` are set.

+If `forceClose` is set to `true`, chat is closed and user is deleted: no confirmations, ratings or questionnaires are displayed.
+Possible scenario for using `forceClose` could be during logout process on embedding site.

 ### `Ninchat.dialogue`